-- (a) Canada Life determining that further information from professional advisory bodies, government agencies or the manufacturer of the drug or drug supply is necessary to assess the drug or drug supply; or - (b) Canada Life determining that the drug or drug supply is not proportionate to the disease or injury or, where applicable, the stage or progression of the disease or injury. - (2) any drug that does not have a drug identification number as defined by the Food and Drugs Act, Canada. - (3) any single purchase of a drug that would not reasonably be consumed or used within 34 days, except for the following maintenance drugs when dispensed in quantities that would reasonably be consumed or used within 100 days:
+- (a) Canada Life determining that further information from professional advisory bodies, government agencies or the manufacturer of the drug or drug supply is necessary to assess the drug or drug supply; or

+- (b) Canada Life determining that the drug or drug supply is not proportionate to the disease or injury or, where applicable, the stage or progression of the disease or injury.

+- (2) any drug that does not have a drug identification number as defined by the Food and Drugs Act, Canada.

+- (3) any single purchase of a drug that would not reasonably be consumed or used within 34 days, except for the following maintenance drugs when dispensed in quantities that would reasonably be consumed or used within 100 days:

-antiasthmatics cardiac agents
+- antiasthmatics

-antibiotics for acne estrogens
+- antibiotics for acne

+- anticoagulants

+- anticonvulsants

+- antihypertensive agents

+- antiparkinson

+- antituberculosis

+- cardiac agents

+- estrogens

-anticoagulants glaucoma
+- glaucoma

-anticonvulsants hypoglycemic agents
+- hypoglycemic agents

-antihypertensive agents oral contraceptives
+- oral contraceptives

-antiparkinson potassium replacements
+- potassium replacements

-antituberculosis thyroid preparations.
+- thyroid preparations.

-- (4) drugs administered during treatment in an emergency room of a hospital, or as an inpatient in a hospital. - (5) non-injectable allergy extracts. - (6) drugs that are considered cosmetic, such as topical minoxidil or sunscreens, whether or not prescribed for a medical reason. - (7) smoking cessation products. - (8) fertility drugs, whether or not prescribed for a medical reason. - (9) drugs used to treat erectile dysfunction. - (10) expenses that private insurers are not permitted to cover by law. - (11) drugs, medicines or supplies for which a charge is made only because the person has insurance coverage.
+- (4) drugs administered during treatment in an emergency room of a hospital, or as an inpatient in a hospital.

+- (5) non-injectable allergy extracts.

+- (6) drugs that are considered cosmetic, such as topical minoxidil or sunscreens, whether or not prescribed for a medical reason.

+- (7) smoking cessation products.

+- (8) fertility drugs, whether or not prescribed for a medical reason.

+- (9) drugs used to treat erectile dysfunction.

+- (10) expenses that private insurers are not permitted to cover by law.

+- (11) drugs, medicines or supplies for which a charge is made only because the person has insurance coverage.

 - (12) any portion of drugs, medicines or supplies which the person is entitled to receive, or for which the person is entitled to a benefit or reimbursement, by law or under a plan that is legislated, funded, or administered in whole or in part by a government ("government plan"), without regard to whether coverage would have otherwise been available under this plan.
 In this exclusion, government plan does not include a group plan for government employees. - (13) drugs, medicines or supplies that do not represent reasonable treatment. - (14) any drug or drug supply that Canada Life has determined is not proportionate to the disease or injury or, where applicable, the stage or progression of the disease or injury.
-In determining whether a drug or drug supply is proportionate, Canada Life may take any factor into consideration including, but not limited to, the following: - (a) clinical practice guidelines; - (b) assessments of the clinical effectiveness of the drug or drug supply, including by professional advisory bodies or government agencies; - (c) information provided by a manufacturer or provider of the drug or drug supply; and - (d) assessments of the cost effectiveness of the drug or drug supply, including by professional advisory bodies or government agencies. - (15) drugs, medicines or supplies associated with covered items, unless specifically listed as a covered charge. - (16) drugs, medicines or supplies associated with: - (a) treatment performed for cosmetic purposes only; - (b) recreation or sports rather than with other regular daily living activities. - (17) drugs, medicines or supplies received out of province in-Canada unless: - (a) the person is covered by the government health plan in his home province; and - (b) Canada Life would have paid benefits for the same services or supplies if they had been received in the person's home province. - (18) expenses arising from war, insurrection, or voluntary participation in a riot.
+In determining whether a drug or drug supply is proportionate, Canada Life may take any factor into consideration including, but not limited to, the following: - (a) clinical practice guidelines; - (b) assessments of the clinical effectiveness of the drug or drug supply, including by professional advisory bodies or government agencies; - (c) information provided by a manufacturer or provider of the drug or drug supply; and - (d) assessments of the cost effectiveness of the drug or drug supply, including by professional advisory bodies or government agencies. - (15) drugs, medicines or supplies associated with the items described in section C, unless specifically listed as an eligible charge or determined by Canada Life to be an eligible charge. - (16) drugs, medicines or supplies associated with: - (a) treatment performed for cosmetic purposes only; - (b) recreation or sports rather than with other regular daily living activities. - (17) drugs, medicines or supplies received out of province in-Canada unless: - (a) the person is covered by the government health plan in his home province; and - (b) Canada Life would have paid benefits for the same services or supplies if they had been received in the person's home province. - (18) expenses arising from war, insurrection, or voluntary participation in a riot.